 This course analyzes the instructional process of teaching volleyball and softball skills.
 Basic skills, rules, strategies, and teamwork are developed from beginning to intermediate to advanced stages.
 Each sport is emphasized for one half of the semester.
-(PE majors only)
+(PE majors/LBS PE Concentration majors only)